- Having a PCP is important so you can have regular check-ups.

 Some PCPs do, but not all.
 You should talk about any reproductive health questions that you have with your provider.
-If your provider doesn’t see adolescents and young women for reproductive health issues, menstrual problems, contraception, pregnancy, or Pap tests, she/he will help you find someone that does.
+If your provider doesn’t see adolescents for reproductive health issues, menstrual problems, contraception, pregnancy, or Pap tests, they will help you find a provider that does.
 This might be a gynecologist or an adolescent medicine specialist, a family medical provider, nurse practitioner or internist.

-If you’re referred to a gynecologist, check to make sure she/he is an expert in providing care to teens.
-If it’s important to you, make sure he/she provides confidential care (be prepared to ask those confidentiality questions again), contraception, and STI screening.
-Depending on your beliefs, you might also want to make sure that he/she gives non-judgmental pregnancy counseling and gives you all the facts, so that you can make an informed decision about what you want to do.
+If you’re referred to a gynecologist, check to make sure they are an expert in providing care to teens.
+If it’s important to you, make sure they provide confidential care (be prepared to ask those confidentiality questions again), contraception, and STI screening.
+Depending on your beliefs, you might also want to make sure that they give non-judgmental pregnancy counseling and gives you all the facts, so that you can make an informed decision about what you want to do.

 How often should I see my PCP?